aanya25bce11372-stack/DiscountCalc/README.md

 Problem definition:
-Build a simple command-line Python tool that takes an order total and a discount percentage, then shows the discount amount and final payable amount for online sales.
+A simple command-line Python tool that takes an order total and a discount percentage, then shows the discount amount and final payable amount for online sales.
 It helps shoppers and small sellers quickly verify savings and final price.

 Requirement analysis: